return {

 means global.
 If you see an instruction to set a variable such as let

-, you may need to use vim.g.varname = value
+g:varname = value, you may need to use vim.g.varname = value.
+Some options

 are inherently global while others only apply to the current buffer unless